siddharthtumre/ELP780-Software-Laboratory/Introduction-to-GIT.md

 ## 1.1 How I Learnt about GIT today.

+I have watched a [youtube video](https://youtu.be/NcoBAfJ6l2Q) on GIT and followed the main git page.

 ### **Installing GIT on Ubuntu**
 Open a Terminal and run the below commands to install git.